Technique Generators

 Jamming techniques can be scheduled in time to create jamming sequences.

-The System contains a PRI tracker that can identify fix and dwell & switch, stagger, sliding and jitter PRI.
+The System contains a PRI tracker that can identify fix, dwell & switch, stagger, sliding and jitter PRI.
 The primary purpose of the tracker is to support the generation of up-range false targets even if the radar uses agile PRI.

 All user data (jamming techniques and log files) are stored on a USB key and the system contains no user data after power down.